scipp/copier_template/README.md

 3. SSH key.
   The ssh key for github action should be already set by organization if it is under `scipp` organization.

+4. Enable website link on repository page.
+Once the documentation is deployed from the `gh-pages` branch into `scipp.github.io/{project_name}`, it can be show in the repository page.
+Go to `repository page` > `About section`(in the right sidebar).
+Click the gear and check the "Use your GitHub Pages website" checkbox for "Website".

 ### Package Deployment
 See (releasing scipp)[https://scipp.github.io/reference/developer/releasing-scipp.html#updating-an-expired-anaconda-token] for more information about deployment.